 An in-depth study will be completed to detail the cost and schedule impacts of adding the proposed solar array.
 Assembly estimates and supplier quotes will be obtained for the array.
+Schedule changes that result from the addition of the solar array will be evaluated for impact on the critical path and project cost.
 Comparative case studies will also be researched to report on the impacts this change in construction will cause.